KowitzElectric/WebDavadoo/README.md

 # WebDavadoo

-WebDavadoo (pronounced similarly to yabba-dabba-do) is a PowerShell module for working with WebDAV from the command line.
+WebDavadoo (pronounced with the same prosodic pattern as 'yabba-dabba-doo') is a PowerShell module for working with WebDAV from the command line.
 It is designed to feel like native filesystem cmdlets while supporting authentication, recursion, folders, files, quotas, and more.

 Developed and tested primarily against **Nextcloud WebDAV**, but should work with other compliant WebDAV servers.